tetyanago2023/rails_audited/README.md

 * Ruby version - 3.2.2.
-* At the moment of this repositary creation there exists the problem to install ruby versions 3+.
+* At the moment of this repository creation there exists the problem to install ruby versions 3+.
 * Please try following strategy:

   ~% brew list | grep openssl #check if openssl@1.1 is installed, if not